zafir99/AD-EEG-Capstone/README.md

      * `datalad install https://github.com/OpenNeuroDatasets/ds004504.git`

 ## Source Files (`src/`)
+The SVM Model can be found in this directory.
 Most scripts in this repository assume they are executed from inside the `src` directory because of relative pathing to `dsprocess.py` and the `processed` data folders.

 Recommended pattern:
 * `cd src`